casey/just/README.md

 The other is to use a shebang recipe.
-Shebang recipe bodies are extracted and run as scripts, so a single shell instance will run the whole thing, and thus a `pwd` on one line will affect later lines, just like a shell script:
+Shebang recipe bodies are extracted and run as scripts, so a single shell instance will run the whole thing, and thus a `cd` on one line will affect later lines, just like a shell script:

 ```just
 foo: